 Understanding the forces behind institutional change is a significant challenge in political economics.
-While the prevalence of strong executive constraints has increased over time, we are not aware of any previous research which develops and tests a specific hypothesis about the driver of this specific dimension of reform.
-From a theoretical perspective, leaders with a stronghold on power have much weaker motives to reform.
-Empirically, we find that such resilient leaders are less likely to adopt strong executive constraints, a finding which is robust to a number of different specifications and inclusion of a variety of controls.
+While the prevalence of strong executive constraints has increased over time, we are not aware of any previous research that develops and tests a specific hypothesis about the driver of this specific dimension of reform.
+From a theoretical perspective, leaders with a strong hold on power have much weaker motives to reform.
+Empirically, we find that such resilient leaders are less likely to adopt strong executive constraints, a finding that is robust to a number of different specifications and inclusion of a variety of controls.
 As we have seen, the estimate is quantitatively important.

 Our paper has two novel empirical aspects.

-First, we exploit data on death of leaders from natural causes in a different way than previous studies, such as Jones and Olken (2005).
-Indeed our analysis calls into question the idea to view the death of a leader as a "natural experiment".
-We think of a leader's death in office as a prospective source of variation in leader resilience, rather than as a random "event".
+First, we exploit data on death of leaders from natural causes in a different way than previous studies such as Jones and Olken (2005).
+Indeed, our analysis calls into question the idea of viewing the death of a leader as a 'natural experiment'.
+We think of a leader's death in office as a prospective source of variation in leader resilience, rather than as a random 'event'.
 However, as we have shown, this interpretation yields consistent empirical findings.
 The basic idea is that leaders who manage to stay on until the grim reaper forces them from power are different, in view of their much longer tenure.
 That does not imply that leader death does not create dislocation (for good or ill) as earlier researchers have argued.
-However, dying leaders may behave differently throughout their tenure, as a consequence of being more resilient.
+However, leaders who die in office may behave differently throughout their tenure, as a consequence of being more resilient.
 Whichever way one looks at it, leaders and their personal characteristics do matter for political and economic outcomes.

-Second, we have tested and exploited the much conjectured "rally-round-the-flag effect".
-We find that leaders who hold office when natural disasters hit are more likely to survive.
+Second, we have tested and exploited the much conjectured 'rally-round-the-flag effect'.
+We find that leaders who hold office when natural disasters hit are more likely to retain office.
 This is an interesting finding in its own right.
 However, in the context of our paper it provides an alternative source of exogenous variation in leader resilience, which we can use to explore our proposed theoretical mechanism.

-We have independently studied reforms of executive constraints and electoral institutions, but only found an effect of leader resilience on the former.
+We have independently studied reforms of executive constraints and electoral institutions, but found an effect of leader resilience only on the former.
 However, an interesting idea for future research is to model explicitly the interplay between electoral openness and executive constraints.
 Our framework implies a complementarity between stronger executive constraints and greater openness, since openness increases the prospect of a leader leaving office, all else equal.24 This logic suggests a possible sequencing of institutional reforms, where shocks to expected turnover may initially lead to stronger executive constraints and then to franchise extension.
-It is interesting that England, the showcase in Acemoglu and Robinson (2000), introduced constraints on executive
+It is interesting that England, the showcase in Acemoglu and Robinson (2000), introduced constraints on executive (royal) power-through reforms such as Magna Carta and the Glorious Revolution-long before the universal franchise.